100 Fern Avenue, Litchfield, CT 06759 Preserve Acres: 90

 Easy walking, but often wet.
 The Yellow Trail round trip is about 1 mile in length.

-The creation of the Hauser Nature Park in the mid-1970’s was a decisive step by Gustave and Rita Hauser to preserve some of Litchfield’s highest and most developable land.
+The creation of the Hauser Nature Preserve in the mid-1970s was a decisive step by Gustave and Rita Hauser to preserve some of Litchfield’s highest and most developable land.
 Much of the land is farmed; including a tract 1/4 mile south of the mapped parcel (since grazing occurs there it is not open to the public).
-The defining character of the park is a hayfield, but it also features a woodland, increased by Mr. and Mrs. George Weston’s gift of thirty six acres at the northeast corner.
+The defining character of the park is a hayfield, but it also features a woodland, increased by Mr. and Mrs. George Weston’s gift of thirty-six acres at the northeast corner.
 Higher than Litchfield’s village center, the hayfield looks out to the high points of the Litchfield Hills, including Cornwall’s Mohawk Mountain.
 By virtue of the poorly drained soils, the hayfield usually can’t be cut until after mid-July.
-This has been a saving grace to one of Connecticut’s last strong population of bobolinks, a declining species.
-They require unmowed meadow for breeding before migrating to Argentina, further than any other songbird.
+This has been a saving grace to one of Connecticut’s populations of bobolinks, a declining species.
+They require unmowed meadow for breeding before migrating to Argentina.
 In addition to the breeding grounds, the hayfield appears to be a major pre-migration staging ground for area bobolinks that are displaced by mowing elsewhere in the vicinity.
 Timothy and reed canary grass seeds fatten them for their long journey.
 Bobolinks can be seen here from mid-May through July; dogs are prohibited during the nesting season.